Remove Modifiers in Interface Properties

 # Description

-By default, the attributes declared in Java interfaces are public
+By default, the attributes declared in Java interfaces are public.

-modifiers from method declarations and public static final
+This rule, removes the public modifiers from method declarations and public static final modifiers from field declarations in interfaces.

 # Benefits